 One other option to check out is Merrick’s Purrfect Bistro Grain Free Thanksgiving Day DInner canned cat food.
 With this, it’s actually cat food, without any of the ingredients that could be dangerous to cats.
 It contains some of the ingredients of Thanksgiving dinner, in a cat safe recipe.

 It is best not to feed your cat anything from the table.
 The dietary requirements of cats are different than those of humans.
-If you absolutely feel you must share, go for small amounts of unseasoned and allium-free foods this holiday when treating your cat.
+If you feel strongly about sharing with your cat, go for small amounts of unseasoned and allium-free foods this holiday when treating your cat.

 Please stay safe this Thanksgiving!
 Obey health safety protocols in effect in your area to keep your family healthy.
 This year Thanksgiving will be different, but all things considered, we still have much to be thankful for……..enjoy everyone!